tylergibbs/dsc180ProjectB/README.md

 - GOLEM
 - DAGMA

 This project adapts existing implentations of GOLEM and DAGMA into timeseries data using the methods outlined in DYNOTEARS.
-We have a simple way to generate statistics on all 3 methods, repicates the metrics in the original papers, and compares their performance across consistent metrics.
-Finaly we make minor imporvments implementing an early stopping threashold in all 3.
+Werepicates the metrics in the DYNOTEARS papers, and compares their performance to a baseline of DYNOTEARS.
+Finaly we make minor imporvments implementing an early stopping threashold.
 We expect DAGMA to perform the best, followed by GOLEM, followed by NOTEARS as this is the inverse order they were developed.

 ## Data:

 We have two sources of data.

-(1) Synthetic data prodiced by synthetic_dataset in data_loader/synthetic_dataset
+(1) Synthetic data prodiced by synthetic_dataset in src/data/synthetic_dataset

-(2) Data from the cdt library,
+(2) Data from the yfinance library,
-	(a) Sacks Dataset
-	(b) Tuebingen

 ## Running the project